 PhD in Physics, MPhil in Mechanical Engineering, and BEng in Biotechnology.

 At OAR: Director and Cofounder, Project Leader and Web admin.

 Research interests: Light-matter interactions, Atomic-scale Mechanics and Fluidics, Computational Quantum Chemistry, Biomolecular interactions, Statistical Mechanics, and Nanolithography.

-Sid is a DFG Fellow at the Maxwell Centre and Centre for Misfolding Diseases, University of Cambridge.
+Sid is a German Research Foundation/DFG Fellow at the Maxwell Centre and Centre for Misfolding Diseases, University of Cambridge.
 He is also a St John's College Research Associate by Fellow at the University of Cambridge and a Visiting Researcher at the Leiden Institute of Physics and High Field Magnetic Lab, Nijmegen.
 He was a Postdoctoral Researcher at the Leiden Institute of Physics.
 During his postdoctoral stay at Utrecht in the Debye Institute for Nanomaterials Science OAR was conceived.
 He strongly believes on a quote from Walter Lewin 'Teachers who make Physics boring are criminals'.
 He understands this problem not only because he has encountered uncountable bad teachers but also for getting an opportunity to grow up in a school which was made with Tagore's philosophy of learning from the nature where hardly any competitive exams existed.
 He met some great teachers at school and some outstanding ones at the university level.
 These made him to love teaching instead of considering it as a daily boring task.
 He had supervised undergraduate theses which were considered to be the excellent at the university level.
 During his PhD, he had co-founded the 'Third Infinity: A Conference on Complex Systems' which was co-organised two times by him and continued to be a biennial conference organised by the next generation of PhD students in Goettingen, Germany.
 He was also a student representative for more than 450 PhD students which enables him to be a part of the board members of the graduate school.
 He published his first peer-reviewed article immediately after his undergraduate study.
 He has been reading and trying to understand Rabindranath since his unconventional Tagorian schooling at Patha Bhavan, which has been deeply motivated him to start Open Academic Research.

 Dr Moumita Ghosh

 PhD in Nanoengineering for Integrated Systems and BEng in Instrumentation and Electronics.

 At OAR: Director and Cofounder, Project Leader and Treasury.